 - Provide clear guidance to the sales team so they can effectively communicate the value of the packages and make the right service recommendations.

-If you need additional help, download this cheat sheet or contact us at CSM Practice to learn more about how we helped other customers develop their customer success monetized service strategy.
+If you need additional help, download this Charging for Customer Success Cheatsheet or contact us at CSM Practice to learn more about how we helped other customers develop their customer success monetized service strategy.